artefactory/supinfo_mlops_course/02-pipeline-and-orchestration/README.md

 - encode_categorical_columns
 - extract_x_y

-**Exercise 2** : Convert notebook into python files (2/3)
+**Exercise 2** : Convert notebook into python files (2/4)

 These steps constitute the data processing phase. \
-Create two `processing` functions as entrypoint for all these steps
+Create a unique `processing` functions as entrypoint for all these steps.

-- The first use all steps to `process_train_data`
-- The second don't compute target or filter outliers and will be used to `process_prediction_data` to predict in "production".

-The extract return `x`, `y` and `dv`. \
-The `dv` from `process_train_data` should be used as argument in `process_prediction_data` to transform the test data
+> :bulb: This function should handle the two following cases : \
+> **Fist case** : The data to process is destined to train a model : The target column is available \
+> **Second case** : The data to process is destined to prediction : The target column is not available

-**Exercise 3**: Convert notebook into python files (3/3)
+**Exercise 3**: Convert notebook into python files (3/4)

 Create five functions to complete the ML process :
-- train model
+- Train model
-- evaluate model
+- Evaluate model
-- predict
+- Predict
 - An entrypoint function to perform all the previous steps  for training phase:
-  - process train data
+  - Process data
-  - train model
+  - Train model
-  - evaluate model
+  - Evaluate model
 - An entrypoint function for prediction:
-  - process prediction data
+  - Process data without target column
-  - predict
+  - Predict
 - Test your code with the downloaded data

-Hint : Add a save step using helpers, at the end of the ml pipeline to serialize your model and dict vectorizer.
+> :bulb: Add a save/load step using `helpers.py` file, at the end of the ml pipeline to serialize your model and dict vectorizer.
-These two element will be loaded for batch prediction.
+These two element should be loaded for batch prediction.

+**Exercise 4**: Convert notebook into python files (4/4)

+- Execute the notebook in state and keep/save the results
+- Test your entire code
+- Compare results against notebook' results

+> :bulb: You can import your main function inside the notebook to facilitate comparison

 ## Workflows orchestration with prefect :